 Building Your Recurring Donor Program

-Any ActBlue contribution form can accept recurring donations.
-Here’s how to get started setting up your recurring contribution program:
+Any contribution form you make on ActBlue can accept recurring donations!
+Here’s how to get started setting up your recurring program:

-Step 2: This will automatically open your form editor.
+Step 2: This will open your form with the form editor already open!
 If you just created a form, you will also be brought to this page.
-Select “Recurring Settings” from the menu.
+Select the “Recurring settings” tab.

-To change the pop-up ask threshold, just enter a different dollar amount in the “Pop-up recurring ask threshold” box.
-To turn off pop-up recurring asks, enter “0” in the box.
+To change the pop-up ask threshold, enter a different dollar amount in the “Pop-up recurring ask threshold” box.
+To turn off pop-up recurring asks, you can enter “0” in the box.

 Instead of unlimited monthly contributions, which can recur as long as a donor wants to remain a monthly supporter, you can choose a different setting in the “Recurring donations” dropdown.